bholmesdev/bholmesdev/src/blog/why-sveltejs-may-be-the-best-framework-for-new-web-devs.md

 Also, just as languages like Java and JS have abstracted away pointer management with garbage collection, it feels like most every modern web development tool has abstracted away DOM manipulation, save for more advanced edge cases beginners likely won't need to face.
 Btw, if you are scratching your head at what pointer management is, I think that kind of proves my point 😛 Thus, rather than forcing beginners to manipulate the DOM or grasping framework-specific state wrappers, why not just let them access variables directly from markup?
 Now they can learn the basic principles of component state without getting caught in the weeds.

-##Okay I see your basic example, but Svelte must have some framework-specific weirdness to make everything work
+## Okay, but how much "special syntax" is there?

-Admittedly, this is true, but it's a lot less than you might think.
+There's some templating to pick up here admittedly, but it's a lot less than you might think!
 One Svelte-y syntax is for looping and conditionals for displaying DOM elements.
 This works a lot like the JSX way of returning elements from a `map`, but without all the nested brackets beginners (and myself) can easily get lost in.
 Here's a basic one that generates a list of a elements from an array:

 ```html
 <ul>